 - In the Open text field, enter: telnet IP_Address_or_Domain_Name:110 and click OK.
 This launches a telnet session, and connects to your mail server via port 110, which is the POP protocol port.

 If the login is successful, you have the right username and password for the mailbox.
 You may want to reset these settings in the Mailboxes tables one more time.
 If the login is unsuccessful, the information you have about the password is incorrect.

-Basically, for Oracle Service Cloud to connect to a mailbox, the following items must be true:
+Basically, for Oracle B2C Service to connect to a mailbox, the following items must be true: